No need for patronising lectures, Xi tells UNHRC chief as she heads to Xinjiang to probe rights violations against Uygurs | Politics

 - China

-Beijing terms the mass camps as re-education centers to impart skill education.
+Beijing terms the mass camps as re-education centres to impart skill education.

 China has also been accused of carrying out a campaign of ''sinicization'' of Islam which broadly meant bringing it in tune with the policies of the ruling Communist Party.